mistzzt/tmodloader-mod-localizer/README.md

 If I chose **Chinese**, then my translations will only show when I use Chinese language in *Terraria Settings*.
 So you must carefully choose your language to let your translations work.

+After executing, program will generate a file ends with `_patched.tmod` in your current directory.

 ### For further usage, enter `ModLocalizer --help`.

 ## How to translate mod content